bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/converterregistrydata.md

 - `_index`: index

-## Function `isConvertibleTokenSmartToken(contract IERC20Token _convertibleToken, address _value) → bool` {#ConverterRegistryData-isConvertibleTokenSmartToken-contract-IERC20Token-address-}
+## Function `isConvertibleTokenSmartToken(contract IReserveToken _convertibleToken, address _value) → bool` {#ConverterRegistryData-isConvertibleTokenSmartToken-contract-IReserveToken-address-}

 checks whether or not a given value is an anchor of a given convertible token